arthurgermano/svelte-client-router/README.md

   // ## when you do not want to use global or local layout component
   // ## Boolean
   ignoreLayout: false,

+  // ## Ignore Scroll - if this route should ignore scrolling
+  // ## Boolean
+  ignoreScroll: true,

   // ## Title - it defines the route title
   // ## String